thegomservices-code/gomtradingapp/Features.md

 ### Multi-Bot Fleet Management

-The application suite is entirely uncoupled from a the standard 1:1 bot relationship.
+The application suite is entirely uncoupled from the standard 1:1 bot relationship.
 The backend has beened designed to operate as a **Fleet Manager** capable of dynamically detecting, routing, and controlling dozens of individual `tf2autobot` bot instances simultaneously.
 Each bot runs in its own isolated background child process with individual `.env` configurations, while the GUI serves as the unified management hub.

 ### Custom `tf2autobot` Integration